Optimal Exploration of New Products under Assortment Decisions

 \paragraph{Objective.} The total expected reward obtained by a policy $\pi$ for a horizon $T$ is $\expect\Big[\sum_{t=1}^{T} R_t \Big]$.
 We compare this to a benchmark where the attraction parameters of all products are known, in which it is optimal to offer the $c$ products with the highest attraction parameters.
 Formally, we define the infinite-horizon regret (or regret as a shorthand) of a policy $\pi$ as

 and the expectation is over the realizations $w_i \sim_{i.i.d.} \mathcal{F}$ for $i = 1, \ldots, m$, the randomness in the customers' choices and the (potential) randomness in the platform's policy $\pi$.
 A policy $\pi$ is \textit{optimal} if it minimizes the infinite-horizon regret.
 Note that once the attraction parameters of all products are known, the per-round regret becomes zero.
-Therefore, the total expected regret will be finite for any policy that ensures that all unknown products are explored, and then offers the revenue-maximizing assortment.
+Therefore, the expected regret will be finite for any policy that ensures exploration of all unknown products and then offers the revenue-maximizing assortment.